anilsemizoglu/dataMCplotMaker/README.md

 dataMCplotMaker
 ===============

-Function to quickly make nice data/MC plots or data plots.
+Function to quickly make nice data/MC plots or data plots, with or without signal.
 In addition to formatting, it automatically makes an overflow bin for your data, automatically puts the smallest backgrounds on the bottom, and automatically chooses a reasonable maximum and minimum.

 To run:
   1. Put both .cc and .h files in the same directory